SafidyRH/SafidyRH/README.md

 - 👋 Hi, I’m @SafidyRH
-- 👀 I’m interested in Electronic-Automatic-Embedded System an AI/ML
+- 👀 I’m interested in Electronic-Automatic-Embedded System,Software Engineering and AI/ML
 - 🌱 I’m currently learning on these fields in my High-School University at Ecole Superieur Polytechnique d'Antananrivo and I am looking for a job opportunity to start my engineering career
 - 📫 This is my social network account for reach me :
         Facebook: Safidy RH